pingcap/docs/v3.0/reference/tispark/datasource-api-userguide.md

 <!-- markdownlint-disable MD029 -->

-The TiDB Connector for Spark enables you to use TiDB as the data source of Apache Spark, similar to other data sources such as PostgreSQL, HDFS, and S3.
+The interaction between TiDB and Spark is enabled by TiDB Connector for Spark, which allows you to use TiDB as the data source of Apache Spark.

-The TiDB Connector supports Spark 2.3.0+ and Spark 2.4.0+.

-## Interaction Between TiDB and Spark

 TiDB Connector supports bi-directional data movement between TiDB and Spark clusters.

-Using the connector, you can perform the following two operations:

-- Populate a Spark DataFrame from a table in TiDB.
-- Write the contents of a Spark DataFrame to a table in TiDB.
+By using the Connector, you can populate a Spark DataFrame from a table in TiDB and write the contents of a Spark DataFrame to a table in TiDB.

+This document introduce how to use TiDB Connector and the data source APIs.

+> **Note:**
+>
+> TiDB Connector supports Spark 2.3.0+ and Spark 2.4.0+.

-## Transaction support for write
+## `Transaction` support for data write

-Because TiDB is a database that supports `transaction`, The TiDB Connector for Spark also supports `transaction`, which means that:
+TiDB is a database that supports `transaction`.
+TiDB Connector for Spark also supports `transaction`, which means that:

-1. all data in DataFrame is written to TiDB successfully if no conflicts exist.
+1. if no conflicts exist, all data in DataFrame is written to TiDB successfully;
-2. no data in DataFrame is written to TiDB successfully if conflicts exist.
+2. if any conflict exists, no data in DataFrame is written to TiDB;
 3. no partial changes are visible to other sessions until the transaction is committed.

-## `REPLACE` and `INSERT` syntaxes
+## Writing behavior of TiSpark

 TiSpark only supports the `Append` SaveMode.
-This behavior is controlled by the `replace` option.
-The default value is `false`.
+This behavior is controlled by the `REPLACE` option.
+The default value of this option is `false`.

-In addition, if `replace` is true, data to be inserted is duplicated before the insertion.
+If `REPLACE` is true, data to be inserted is duplicated before the insertion.
+In this case:

-+ If `replace` is `true`:
  - if the primary key or unique index exists in the database, data is updated.
  - if no same primary key or unique index exists, data is inserted.

-+ If `replace` is `false`:
+If `REPLACE` is `false`:

   - if the primary key or unique index exists in the database, data with conflicts expects an exception.
   - if no same primary key or unique index exists, data is inserted.

 ## Use Spark connector with extensions enabled

-The Spark connector adheres to the standard Spark API, but with the addition of TiDB-specific options.
+The Spark connector adheres to the standard Spark API with the addition of TiDB-specific options.

-The connector can be used either with or without extensions enabled.

-Fow how to use it with extensions enabled, see [code examples with extensions](https://github.com/pingcap/tispark-test/blob/master/tispark-examples/src/main/scala/com/pingcap/tispark/examples/TiDataSourceExampleWithExtensions.scala).
+Fow how to use it with extensions enabled, refer to [code examples with extensions](https://github.com/pingcap/tispark-test/blob/master/tispark-examples/src/main/scala/com/pingcap/tispark/examples/TiDataSourceExampleWithExtensions.scala).

-1. Initiate `SparkConf`.
++ Start `SparkConf`:

     ```scala
     val sparkConf = new SparkConf().